First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 3. Educate you and your teenager on food and the brain

 Another wonderful guide with a mega amount of resources is Food Babe.
 Vani Hari, the Food Babe, gives you all the information you need to know about food on a silver platter.
-There is loads of information on what should and shouldn’t go into your child’s body (and yours) explaining the why(s), meal prep guides, recipes and more to eating healthier.
+There is loads of information on what should go into your child’s body and what shouldn’t.
+It explains the why(s).
+There are meal prep guides, recipes, and more to help you eat healthier.
 Wait until you find out why she started her website…

 4. Talk to your teen about sleep and the effects it has on the brain, not just the body.